 Reasons for immediate withdrawal of therapy:Therapy should be discontinued in case a contra-indication is discovered and in the following situations:• Jaundice or deterioration in liver function• Significant increase in blood pressure• New onset of migraine-type headache• Pregnancy.

-Endometrial hyperplasiaThe risk of endometrial hyperplasia and carcinoma is increased when oestrogens are administered alone for prolonged periods.
+Endometrial hyperplasiaIn women with an intact uterus the risk of endometrial hyperplasia and carcinoma is increased when oestrogens are administered alone for prolonged periods.
 The reported increase in endometrial cancer risk among oestrogen-only users varies from 2 to 12 fold greater compared with non-users, depending on the duration of treatment and oestrogen dose (see Section 4.8).
+After stopping treatment, the risk may remain elevated for at least 10 years.
 Oestrogen-only therapy from 1 to 5 years in women with a uterus has been estimated to increase the risk of endometrial cancer 3-fold (from a baseline lifetime risk of about 3% for a woman aged 50 years), with effects persisting for several years after oestrogen is stopped.
-The addition of a progestogen for 12- 14 days per cycle in non-hysterectomised women greatly reduces this risk.
+The addition of a progestogen for 12 14 days per cycle or continuous combined oestrogen/progestogen therapy in non-hysterectomised women greatly reduces this risk.
 Although progestogen treatment for at least 10 days per cycle reduces the risk of endometrial hyperplasia, which may be a precursor to endometrial cancer, 12-14 days per cycle is recommended to maximise endometrial protection.
 Such a sequential oestrogen/oestrogen-progestogen regimen results in cyclic bleeding in the majority of women.
 For Evorel 75 and 100 the endometrial safety of added progestogens has not been studied.
 Break-through bleeding and spotting may occur during the first months of treatment.
 If break-through bleeding or spotting appears after some time on therapy, or continues after treatment has been discontinued, the reason should be investigated, which may include endometrial biopsy to exclude endometrial malignancy.
 Unopposed oestrogen stimulation may lead to premalignant or malignant transformation in the residual foci of endometriosis.
 Therefore, the addition of a progestogen to oestrogen replacement therapy should be considered in women who have undergone hysterectomy because of endometriosis if they are known to have residual endometriosis.

 Breast cancerThe overall evidence suggests an increased risk of breast cancer in women taking combined oestrogen-progestogen and possibly also oestrogen-only HRT, that is dependent on the duration of taking HRT.
-Combined oestrogen-progestogen therapy: The randomised placebo-controlled trial the (Women's Health Initiative study (WHI), and epidemiological studies are consistent in finding an increased risk of breast cancer in women taking combined oestrogen-progestogen for HRT that becomes apparent after about 3 years.
+Combined oestrogen-progestogen therapy: The randomised placebo-controlled trial the (Women's Health Initiative study (WHI), and epidemiological studies are consistent in finding an increased risk of breast cancer in women taking combined oestrogen-progestogen for HRT that becomes apparent after about 3 years (see Section 4.8).

 Venous thrombo-embolismHRT is associated with a higher relative risk of developing venous thrombo-embolism (VTE), ie deep vein thrombosis or pulmonary embolism.
 One randomised controlled trial and epidemiological studies found a two- to threefold higher risk for users compared with non-users.
 For non-users, it is estimated that the number of cases of VTE that will occur over a 5 year period is about 3 per 1000 women aged 50-59 years and 8 per 1000 women aged 60-69 years.
-It is estimated that in healthy women who use HRT for 5 years, the number of additional cases of VTE over a 5 year period will be between 2 and 6 (best estimate = 4) per 1000 women aged 50-59 years and between 5 and 15 (best estimate = 9) per 1000 women aged 60-69 years.
+It is estimated that in healthy women who use combined oral HRT for 5 years, the number of additional cases of VTE over a 5 year period will be between 2 and 6 (best estimate = 4) per 1000 women aged 50-59 years and between 5 and 15 (best estimate = 9) per 1000 women aged 60-69 years.
 The occurrence of such an event is more likely in the first year of HRT than later.
-Generally recognised risk factors for VTE include a personal history or family history, severe obesity (BMI > 30 kg/m2) and systemic lupus erythematosus (SLE).
+Generally recognised risk factors for VTE include a personal history or family history, use of oestrogens, older age, severe obesity (BMI > 30 kg/m2), pregnancy/postpartum period, cancer and systemic lupus erythematosus (SLE).
 There is no consensus about the possible role of varicose veins in VTE.
 Patients with a history of VTE or known thrombophilic states have an increased risk of VTE.
 HRT may add to this risk.
 Personal or strong family history of thrombo-embolism or recurrent spontaneous abortion should be investigated in order to exclude a thrombophilic predisposition.
 Until a thorough evaluation of thrombophilic factors has been made or anticoagulant treatment initiated, use of HRT in such patients should be viewed as contraindicated.
 Women already on anticoagulant treatment require careful consideration of the benefit-risk of use of HRT.The risk of VTE may be temporarily increased with prolonged immobilisation, major trauma or major surgery.
 As in all postoperative patients, scrupulous attention should be given to prophylactic measures to prevent VTE following surgery.
 Where prolonged immobilisation is liable to follow elective surgery, particularly abdominal or orthopaedic surgery to the lower limbs, consideration should be given to temporarily stopping HRT 4 to 6 weeks earlier, if possible.
 Treatment should not be restarted until the woman is completely mobilised.
 If VTE develops after initiating therapy, the drug should be discontinued.
 Patients should be told to contact their doctors immediately when they are aware of a potential thrombo-embolic symptom (eg, painful swelling of a leg, sudden pain in the chest, dyspnoea).

-Coronary artery disease (CAD)Oestrogen-only: Randomised controlled data found no increased risk of CAD in hysterectomised women using oestrogen-only therapy.
-There is emerging evidence that initiation of oestrogen only therapy in early menopause may reduce CAD risk.
+Coronary artery disease (CAD)There is no evidence from randomised controlled trials of protection against myocardial infarction in women with or without existing CAD who received combined oestrogen-progestagen or oestrogen- only HRT.
+Oestrogen-only: Randomised controlled data found no increased risk of CAD in hysterectomised women using oestrogen-only therapy.
 Combined oestrogen-progestogen therapy: The relative risk of CAD during use of combined oestrogen-progestogen HRT is slightly increased.
 The absolute risk of CAD is strongly dependent on age.
 The number of extra cases of CAD due to oestrogen-progestogen use is very low in healthy women close to menopause, but will rise with more advanced age

 StrokeOne large randomised clinical trial (WHI-trial) found, as a secondary outcome, an increased risk of ischaemic stroke in healthy women during treatment with continuous combined conjugated oestrogens and medroxyprogesterone acetate (MPA).
 For women who do not use HRT, it is estimated that the number of cases of stroke that will occur over a 5 year period is about 3 per 1000 women aged 50-59 years and 11 per 1000 women aged 60-69 years.
 It is estimated that for women who use conjugated oestrogens and MPA for 5 years, the number of additional cases will be between 0 and 3 (best estimate = 1) per 1000 users aged 50-59 years and between 1 and 9 (best estimate = 4) per 1000 users aged 60-69 years.
 It is unknown whether the increased risk also extends to other HRT products.
 Combined oestrogen-progestogen and oestrogen-only therapy are associated with an up to 1.5-fold increase in risk of ischaemic stroke.
-The relative risk does not change with age or time since menopause.
+The relative risk does not change with age or time since menopause or duration of use.
 However, as the baseline risk of stroke is strongly age-dependent, the overall risk of stroke in women who use HRT will increase with age.

 Other conditionsOestrogens increase thyroid binding globulin (TBG), leading to increased circulating total thyroid hormone, as measured by protein-bound iodine (PBI), T4 levels (by column or by radio-immunoassay) or T3 levels (by radio-immunoassay).
 T3 resin uptake is decreased, reflecting the elevated TBG.
 Free T4 and free T3 concentrations are unchanged.
 Other binding proteins may be elevated in serum, i.e. corticoid binding globulin (CBG), sex-hormone binding globulin (SHBG) leading to increased circulating corticosteroids and sex steroids, respectively.
 Free or biological active hormone concentrations are unchanged.
 Other plasma proteins may be increased (angiotensinogen/renin substrate, alpha-I-antitrypsin, ceruloplasmin).
 Chloasma may occasionally occur, especially in women with a history of chloasma gravidarum.
 Women with a tendency to chloasma should minimise exposure to the sun or ultraviolet radiation whilst taking HRT.